tyazx/BootleggersROM-Devices.github.io/_changelog/beryllium.md

 codename:beryllium
 ---

-- Fixed temps
+- June patch
-- Fixed some thermals issues
+- Fixed thermals finally
-- Camera Go is default camera now
+- Added per-app thermal profiles
+- Updated gpu drivers
-- Updated powerhal
+- Updated ramdisk
-- Kernel upstreamed to Linux 4.9.221
+- Kernel upstreamed to Linux 4.9.227
-- Few more that i dont remember
+- Merged 'LA.UM.8.3.r1-07900-sdm845.0' into kernel
+- Some more saxiness and goodies (flash it to know more)